microsoft/dstoolkit-mlops-v2/docs/how-to/BranchingStrategy.md

 # Branching Strategy

-This document explains how to handle setup of your code repository to support a CI/CD process.
-In this document, we use uppercase DEV, TEST, PROD to refer to environments and lowercase when talking about branches (dev, main)
+This document explains how to handle setup of your code repository to support a Continuous-Integration/Continuous Deployment (hereafter, CI/CD) process.
+In this document, we use uppercase DEV, TEST, PROD to refer to the Development, Test, and Production environments and lowercase when referring about branches for development and main (hereafter, dev, main).

 ## Design